Swallow-tailed Kite Project

 Kite Rescue

-If you find an injured, debilitated or orphaned Swallow-tailed Kite, call (504) 717-3544 and arrange for transportation to our Swallow-tailed Kite rehabilitation facility.
+If you find an injured, debilitated or orphaned Swallow-tailed Kite, call (504) 717-3544 and arrange for transportation to our licensed Swallow-tailed Kite rehabilitation facility.

-Nest Monitoring
+Kite Monitoring

 Managing for Kites